American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 ## Motivation

-bookdown is an extension of the R Markdown format, which is itself an extension of the Markdown language.

-Why is it useful for us as data scientists and data-adjacent practitioners?
+Why is bookdown useful for us as data scientists and data-adjacent practitioners?
 Because we can self-publish professional-looking materials that help us to organize things like this:

 [image of process data project prior to new documentation]